michaelanbrown/daily-tracker/README.md

 4. Validates that carbs are greater than -1
 5. Validates that sugars are greater than -1
 6. Validates that added sugars are greater than -1
+7. Validates that proteins are greater than -1